Author: Linda Kage

 Add to: Goodreads

-Order here: Amazon, Barnes and Noble, Amazon UK
+Order a copy: Amazon, Barnes and Noble, Amazon UK

 NOTE: This is a "New Adult" novel.
 Due to mature content this title is recommended for ages 17+